 Duane Chapman was born on 1st February, 1953 to Wesley Chapman, a Navy welder and boxer, and Barbara Chapman, a minister for the Assemblies of God.
-He was the oldest of the four children.
+He was the eldest child among four.
 While his father was allegedly abusive, he credited his mother for helping him find the path to God.
-Duane grew up in a tough neighborhood, and was often beaten up in school, which resulted in his dropping out of school.
+Duane was often bullied and beaten, which made him to drop his schooling.

 Career as a Bounty Hunter